 The National Association to Advance Black Birth

-The NAABB advocates for both Black mothers and infants healthcare through research, advocacy, activism and policy change, educational programming, and more.
+The NAABB advocates for both Black mothers and infants’ healthcare through research, advocacy, activism and policy change, and educational programming.
 They also work within the actual healthcare system with doulas, nurses, doctors, and midwives to equip them with the tools necessary to provide the appropriate support for Black women.

 Pregnancy Justice

-Pregnancy Justice focuses their support on all pregnant women, but they focus primarily on supporting pregnant Women of Color and low-income women.
+Pregnancy Justice focuses their support on all pregnant women.
 They provide free legal assistance to pregnant and parenting women, as well as create educational programs and outreach.

 Sister Song

-Sister Song is a reproductive justice collective for Women of Color.
+Sister Song is a reproductive justice collective for indigenous women and women of Color.
 Based in the south, Sister Song is an organization working to promote reproductive justice for Women of Color through educational programs, outreach, and events.

 Groundswell Birth Justice Fund